Updated: May 3, 2022

-In childhood, this is the realm of “imaginary friends” (who are, of course, not imaginary), of teddy bears, favorite dollies, secret gardens and tree-houses.
-In adulthood it can be the realm of buddhas, bodhisattvas, Gaian forces or universal consciousness.
+In childhood, this is the realm of “imaginary friends” (who are, of course, not imaginary), of teddy bears, favourite dollies, secret gardens and tree-houses.
+In adulthood, it can be the realm of buddhas, bodhisattvas, Gaian forces or universal consciousness.
 Different names same thing.

 The important spiritual practice is to ask and to ask shamelessly.
 Dzongsar Khyentse Rinpoche, another Tibetan teacher, says the ultimate request is to become like these wonderful beings who have already discovered enlightenment and have it in their bones:

 The most important prayer […] is when you are praying: “Make me you.”
 Basically, that’s what you are saying.
 “Make me you, make me you.
-Make me and you inseparable.
+And make me and you inseparable.
 Make you me, make me you.”
 You understand?
 That’s the prayer that you have to have been doing.